Blog Hero Image

 Congrats, newly licensed professional nail tech!
 Whether you’re a nail artist or a pedicurist or specialize in wedding nails or wraps, you’ll want to start thinking about how to open your own nail salon business.
 You’ll be at the forefront of the industry’s success—it’s set to grow by almost $2 billion to over $11 billion by 2027.

 Starting a small business that has the power to transform your life and make the world more beautiful, one client at a time.
-Before you get started, protect the hard work you’ve completed so far with small business insurance from Huckleberry.
+Before you get started, protect the hard work you’ve completed thus far with small business insurance from Huckleberry.

 get covered icon